CtrlSigma/100-days-of-code/log-day-1-30.md

   - Good repetition of key factors though
   - As you can get through the course quickly, it does no harm to finish it and take note of things I have not heard before (or cannot remember)

+## Day 3

+- Work on C# Beginners Course (Chapter 10 to 15)
+- Nothing new, just the basics and work on the Hangman Mini-Project

+## Day 4

+- Work on C# Beginners Course (Chapter 16 to 21)
+- Work on the Hangman Mini-Project